citrix-openstack/os-ext-testing/README.md

 The instructions below were taken from http://docs.openstack.org/infra/openstackci/third_party_ci.html Feb 2016 which may have additional debugging suggestions if there are missing items

+They depend on a secret credentials directory which currently only accessible by Citrix (os-ext-data).

 Steps to reinstall
 ------------------